tmalsburg/tango-plus-theme/README.md

 Have Emacs 24 or higher.
 Put the file tango-plus-theme.el in a directory included in your load-path.
-Add the following line to your startup file (typically init.el):
+Add the following line to your start-up file (typically init.el):

     (load-theme 'tango-plus t)

 ## Design principles

+The goal of the theme is to support visual perception and to facilitate comprehension of code and text markup.
+This may sound trivial but some themes instead try to look cool at the cost of ergonomics.

+Principle 1: Use colors sparingly.
+Give the user subtle hints and avoid disrupting the reading process.
+For example, coloring LaTeX macros interspersed in text with red would disrupt reading by attracting too much attention.

-Use colors sparingly.
-Use colors as semantic annotation: the meaning of a color should be consistent across buffers and languages.
-Also, the meaning of a color should be self-explanatory to the extent possible.
-For example, a red background is for errors (flyspell) and stuff that was (ediff) or is going to be deleted (search & replace in evil).
+Principle 2: Use colors as semantic annotation: the meaning of a color should be self-explanatory and consistent across buffers and languages.
+For example, red background is for errors (flyspell) and stuff that was (ediff) or is going to be deleted (search & replace in evil).
 Green background is for matches (isearch) or inserted material (ediff).
 Selections are marked with yellow background, think text